 As a reaction when you are targeted by a spell, you can expend 1 point from your warp pool to gain spell resistance equal to 12 + your witchwarper level until the end of your next turn.

 Other than deciding to have all of those be fueled by our warp pool (rather than expending spell slots, as some did originally), again those all adapted with very little change.

 I have a Patreon.
 This post would not exist without its support.
 If you’d like to see more Pathfinder 1st edition options, join for just a few bucks and month and let me know!

-Posted on April 12, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder, PC Options.
+Posted on April 12, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options.
 Bookmark the permalink.
 Leave a comment.

 Leave a comment